 This and the following sections focus on interventions for patients in the Preparation and Action Phases.
-Most smokers have developed both Psychological or Physical dependence for smoking and both of these aspects need to be reduced for to optimise the success of smoking cessation.
+Most smokers have developed both Psychological or Physical dependence for smoking and both of these aspects need to be reduced to optimize the success of smoking cessation.

 Psychological dependence refers to those settings and situations that serve as triggers for lighting up a cigarette.
-For most smokers, these triggers fall into four types: habitual, pleasurable, distressing situations, and boring or monotonous situations.
+For most smokers, these triggers fall into four types: habitual, pleasurable, distressing situations, and boring, monotonous situations.
 In the treatment of psychological dependence, there are several steps that we should help the patient to take.
 Firstly, we need to help patients develop their own unique "Action Plan".
 During counselling before the target quit date, we should try to help patients identify and list each trigger setting (e.g. making a phone call, having a glass of wine, or attending a stressful meeting).
-Literally, patients need to note what they are doing each time they want to have a cigarette and light up a cigarette.
+Literally, patients need to note what they are doing each time they want to have a cigarette and also light up a cigarette.
 They should rate the strength of each trigger (e.g. use a scale of 0-4: 0 = not a trigger and 4 = extremely strong trigger).
-We should help the patient to decide how to neutralise each trigger setting, i.e., develop new coping skills.
+We should help the patient to decide how to neutralize each trigger setting, i.e., develop new coping skills.
 To do this, patients need to think through what has and has not worked in the past in those trigger settings previously.
-They also need to obtain new ideas from supportive friends and family members, whether ex-smokers, current smokers, or never smokers.
-Patients also need to obtain new ideas from self-help materials: books, audiotapes, videobooks, the internet (e.g. www.stop-smoking-tips.com), and other resources.
-It is important to allow patients to figure out their own solutions to handle external triggers for lighting up and smoking, rather than giving them a set of instructions to follow, as patients are far more innovative and creative than we could ever be and they also know themselves best!
-Secondly, before the target quit date, patients should determine whether they want any outside support other than from their physician.
+They also need to obtain new ideas from supportive friends and family members, whether ex-smokers, current smokers, or non-smokers.
+Patients also need to obtain new ideas from self-help materials: books6, audiotapes, videos, the internet (e.g. www.stop-smoking-tips.com), and other resources.
+It is important to allow patients to figure out their own solutions to handle external triggers for lighting up and smoking, rather than giving them a set of instructions to follow, as patients know themselves best.
+Secondly, before the target quit date, patients should determine whether they want any external support other than from their physician.
 If so, they should make arrangements to obtain the potential outside sources of support, such as family, friends, minister, support groups, etc. Treatment for psychological dependence is usually fairly straightforward, but many patients try to ignore what they need to do.
 Table 3 reviews the basic steps for effectively treating psychological dependence.
 In most cases, a competent general healthcare provider can provide the guidance the patient needs for this part of the treatment.
 A psychiatrist, clinical psychologist, or clinical social worker is not usually necessary.
 There are exceptions, of course.
 Most patients who have an underlying depressive or anxiety disorder will benefit from concomitant care by a psychiatrist.